SAP-samples/abap-platform-rap-workshops/README.md

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
 Otherwise, you may request support via the [Issues](../../issues).

-Or you post a question in the Q&A section of the SAP community using the tag "ABAP RESTful Programming Model". https://answers.sap.com/questions/ask.html
+Or you post a question in the Q&A section of the SAP community using the tag "ABAP RESTful Application Programming Model". https://answers.sap.com/questions/ask.html

 ## Contributing